Homemade Candy Recipes: 20 Old Fashioned Recipes for Chocolate Candy, Fudge & More

 What to Do

-- Sprinkle with chips; let stand 1 minute.
+- Immediately sprinkle with peanut butter chips and chocolate chips; let stand 1 to 2 minutes or until softened.
 Spread melted chips evenly over peanut mixture, and sprinkle with remaining 1/4 cup chopped peanuts.
 Chill 2 hours or until firm.
 Break into bite-sized pieces.
 Store in an airtight container.

 This recipe was tested in an 1100-watt microwave oven.